dm13450/dm13450.github.io/_posts/2025-06-16-Cyclical-Embedding.md

   height: 500
 ---

-Cyclical embeding (or encoding) is a basic transformation for nunmerical variables that follow a cycle.
+Cyclical embedding (or encoding) is a basic transformation for numerical variables that follow a cycle.
 Let's explore how they work.

 I am currently attending a Deep Learning in Finance lecture series (lectured by Stefan Zohran in preparation for his new book).
 The ongoing homework is taking a basic time series model and applying the various deep learning techniques.
 In the process of doing this homework, I’ve come across Cyclical Embeddings and how they are used to transform variables that move into a cycle into something a model can understand.